What Is a Social Gaming Room?

 A traditional escape room is one big locked room you try to “escape.”
 A social gaming room is broader and more flexible:

-• Compact, modular attractions rather than one large fixed build – each works in a few square meters.
+• Small-footprint, modular attractions rather than one large fixed build – each works in a few square meters.

 • Voice-acted and self-guiding, so it runs with almost no staff (one host can cover several rooms).